-So, if you’re wondering how to develop players in FIFA 21, this year around, the game offers a unique development model that allows you to take young or seasoned players and make them world beaters.
-There are several ways you can do this and well will discuss them in detail to give you a better idea of all the player development features in FIFA 21, and the best ways for you to make use of them.
+So, if you’re wondering how to develop players in FIFA 21, this year around, the game offers a unique development model that allows you to take young or seasoned players and make them world-beaters.
+There are several ways you can do this and we’ll discuss them in detail in this guide to give you a better idea of all the player development features in FIFA 21, and the best ways for you to make use of them.

-In FIFA 21, career mode has a dynamic rating feature where several factors affect a player’s performance, stats and his eventual overall ratings after a season.
+The FIFA dynamic potential feature is where several factors affect a player’s performance, stats and his eventual overall ratings after a season.
 Dynamic potential factors in the players form in the game and recent performances to increase or decrease stats.

-Retrain a player if you want to use him differently.
 This will ensure that you get the best out of their performances and their overall ratings shoots up periodically.
-This increases their transfer value in the market and also their stats which increases in-game performance.
+This also increases their transfer value in the market and their improving stats will increase in-game performance.

 With dynamic potential, a player loaned to the right club gets enough starts and with good performances, gains a lot of stat upgrades and overall points.
 This makes loaning out youth prospects a much more attractive option.
 Rather than just freeing up the wage budget, it allows you to plan for the future making it a viable method of player development.